armory/documentation/_install_guide/dinghy.md

     authUser: your-service-account
 ```

 > Note: If you have fiat enabled, set the authUser to your service account which is in a group that has read/write access to the pipelines you will be updating.
-If you have app specific permissions configured in your spinnaker application, make sure the service account is added
+If you have app specific permissions configured in your spinnaker application, make sure the service account is added.
+If you need to create a new service account, here are the [instructions](https://www.spinnaker.io/setup/security/authorization/service-accounts/#creating-service-accounts)

 - Edit the file `config/echo-local.yml` and add the following contents to it:
 ```